LorePep/re-identification/README.md

 # re-identification
 Code for re-identification from images.
-This code demonstrate how to use Triple Loss and online hard batch mining to solve the re-identification problem.
+This code demonstrate how to use Triple Loss and online hard batch mining in Pytorch to solve the re-identification problem.

 For more info refer to [this blog post](https://lorenzopeppoloni.com/reidentification/).